ACCESS-NRI/access-hive.org.au/docs/events/add_event.md

 We encourage members of the community to list any workshops, tutorials, conferences that might be of interest to the community.

-To add your event to the list, please add a markdown text file to the `events` folder of the [ACCESS-Hive repository](https://github.com/ACCESS-Hive/access-hive.github.io/tree/main/docs/events/events).
+To add your event to the list, please add a Markdown text file, identified with the `.md` extension, to the `events` folder of the [ACCESS-Hive repository](https://github.com/ACCESS-Hive/access-hive.github.io/tree/main/docs/events/events).

 The file must contain a header with the metadata as in the example below: